vlayer-xyz/monorepo/ethereum_history_api/oracles/README.md

 ## Starting oracle server

-Oracle server uses connection to Alchemy.
-Because of that, before running oracle server, first create a file `.env` with a key to Alchemy.
-It can be done by using template `.env.example` where <ALCHEMY_KEY> should be replaced by your key and then the file should be saved as `.env`
+Oracle server uses connection to Ethereum node.
+Hence, before running oracle server, first create a `.env` file with a url to Ethereum node.
+Use template `.env.example` and replace `ETHEREUM_JSON_RPC_API_URL` with your url to rpc server, then the file should be saved as `.env`.

 To start oracle server run: